laminas-api-tools/documentation/api-primer/error-reporting.md

 or as much detail as you want, and even decide what information to expose based on environment (e.g., production vs development).

-Apigility will use the Problem Details format whenever a request matching a JSON mediatype is made and an error occurs.
+API Tools will use the Problem Details format whenever a request matching a JSON mediatype is made and an error occurs.